 Tags can appear in the cloud provider’s billing report.
 Using the tags in your billing report, you can easily connect use cases with a cost.
 For example, measure the cost of performance testing sandboxes or sandboxes deployed by specific users.

 In AWS every sandbox is deployed as a separate CloudFormation stack.
-To tagging consistency across all deployed environments, CloudShell Colony tags both CloudFormation stack and the EC2 instances that are created in the stack with the same out-of-the-box tag.
+To tag consistently across all deployed environments, CloudShell Colony tags both the CloudFormation stack and the EC2 instances that are created in the stack with the same out-of-the-box tag.

 TheCloudShell Colony tags include: